nodesmith/aion-wiki/Aion-Owner's-Manual.md

 **Extra parameters for CUDA miner:**

 ```
+--ci Show CUDA info

--ci CUDA info -cv CUDA solver (0 = djeZo, 1 = tromp, default=1)
+--cv CUDA solver (0 = djeZo, 1 = tromp, default=1)

--cd Enable mining on spec. devices
+--cd Enable mining on spec. devices

--cb Number of blocks (per device)
+--cb Number of blocks (per device)

--ct Number of threads per block (per device)
+--ct Number of threads per block (per device)
 ```

 ### MINING POOL

-The Aion mining pool should be used in conjunction with the Aion mining client on the Aion testnet.

-> **Note** This is an Aion mining pool designed to be used in conjunction with the Aion mining client on the Aion testnet.
-This mining pool has been specifically designed to be used only for solo mining on the Aion test network; it is not suitable to be used as a public mining pool and should not be deployed in that configuration.
+The Aion mining pool should be used in conjunction with the Aion mining client on the Aion network.
+During the initial Kilimanjaro launch, only the Aion solo miner is currently officially supported on the network.
+Users can join public pools at their own risk.
+The Aion Foundation may release an official mining pool at a later date.

+The primary difference in the solo pool is that it cannot distribute the reward.
+All rewards will be added to the account specified in the Kernel configuration file.

 **Prerequisites**